Bruce Pollard

 Bruce Pollard (born 1945) is an Australian former rugby league footballer who played in the 1960s, and a dual premiership winner with St. George.

 Career

 Pollard played his junior football for Renown United JRLFC.
-He went on to play five first grade seasons with St. George between 1963-1967.
+He went on to play five first grade seasons with St. George between 1963 and 1967.

 He joined the first grade side after Brian Clay had broken his arm in 1963, and played in the 1963 Grand Final as an 18 year old.

-Pollard went on to become a dual premiership player, winning the 1963 Grand Final and the 1966 Grand Final, when playing centre replacing an injured Reg Gasnier.
+Pollard went on to become a dual premiership player, winning the Grand Finals of 1963 and 1966.
+In 1966, he played as a centre, replacing the injured Reg Gasnier.